1. Get started

 Resource

-Class, Teacher or Room
+Refers to Class, Teacher or Room

 Period / Time slot

-Block of time used for activities
+A block of time allocated for activities

 Activity